Teaching kids to recognize discrimination and injustice and to take a stand against it

 Let me explain: In my experience any child – also a white child – will someday, when they enter a group, be exposed to some form of discrimination.
 Let’s keep the example simple and put the topic racism aside for a moment: When my kids started playing with other kids, of course they would experience that some older kids did not let them play with them, because of their age.
 They experienced that it can be difficult to be the stranger, the new kid or the smallest kid in a group.
 And when my daughter was 4, one day she came home crying because the little boys had told her, that she cannot play police with them, “because she is a girl and girls cannot be police.”

 I don’t want to blow these experiences up beyond what they are.
 However, I believe that as adults, we have to be aware, that the feelings our kids are experiencing in such a situation are real and they are feeling just like anyone feels when they are being discriminated.
 And that is, what we, as parents can use as a teaching moment and should acknowledge and address.
 We need to take these feelings serious and put them into words.
 By talking about these emotions, we help our children to understand what is going on and what it makes them feel and that this is how others feel when they are being discriminated.
 We teach them to be empathetic and compassionate.
+And then we need to teach our kids, that this happens in our societyoften to people of color, that some people show such discriminating behavior and hurt them and that such behavior is not ok.

 Here are some examples for how addressed this topic with my children, ways of explaining that (at a young age) my kids were able to understand: